You can translate the content of this page by selecting a language in the box below:

 We first wanted to understand how you would like to be involved in this project and asked you to complete a short online questionnaire or chat with a new two-way communication tool, Hello Lamp Post, launched in April, on a trial basis.

-We asked for your thoughts around the strategic direction Council should consider including in the next Council Plan 2026-2030.
-There was spme support for the current strategic objectives but also a desire to see a greater focus on the environment and sustainability.
+- There was some support for the current strategic objectives but also a desire to see a greater focus on the environment and sustainability.

 30 July, 2024